stellar/slingshot/README.md

 ### [Demo](demo)

-Demo node where one can create transactions and blocks.
+Demo node where one can create transactions and inspect the blockchain.

-Run on your own machine, or visit a public instance: [zkvm-demo.stellar.org](https://zkvm-demo.stellar.org).
+* visit a public instance: [zkvm-demo.stellar.org](https://zkvm-demo.stellar.org).
+* run on your own machine: [see instructions](demo/README.md).

 ### [ZkVM](zkvm)